kartiktalwar2003/kartiktalwar2003/README.md

 We've a few custom bots also.
 > [Oasis Roleplay Bot#6459](https://discord.gg/G6GcPk6yt5) (784310162155503646) for [Oasis Roleplay Philippines](https://discord.gg/G6GcPk6yt5) server. <br>

-`All of these services are owned/managed by Team Lazy Buds.`
+All of these services are owned/managed by Team Lazy Buds.
+By using any of our services in any way(adding bots, using official website), you are consenting to the [terms](https://lazybuds.xyz/terms/).
+If you, do not agree to the [terms](https://lazybuds.xyz/terms/), you can stop using the service(s) immediately.
+If you, want to suggest any changes mail us at contact@lazybuds.xyz or contact us on [Discord Server](https://discord.gg/tytyS3z)

 # Join my server